 Get involved in the Garage Sale Trail, held across Australia in October every year.
 In 2018, close to 350,000 people took part!

 Image source: exodrill.com

 While you probably won’t get national media to cover your lone garage sale in the ‘burbs, you may be able to get some local media attention if you’re creating a street or suburb-wide garage sale event.
 Alternately, start getting the word out yourself through advertising.

 Your advertising will set the tone for your garage sale, so take the time to think about your advertising carefully.
 Use Canva to create slick flyers and online advertisements.
 Take out an advert in the local paper and make sure it POPS.
 Use exciting words when crafting your advertisement to entice more people to attend.
 If you’ve got old items, call them vintage/retro instead of ‘used’, consider Toys & Collectibles instead of just ‘toys’, etc.

 Get on social media and sell your garage sale.
 Create a Facebook event and invite all your friends and encourage your friends to invite their friends.
-List your event on as many garage sale websites as possible, like Great Garage Sales, Gazza’s Garage Sales, E-Garage Sales or Garage Sales.com.au.
-Advertise your garage sale on Gumtree.
+List your event on as many garage sale websites as possible, like Gazza’s Garage Sales or Garage Sales.com.au.
+You can also advertise your garage sale on Gumtree.
 Tweet about it, Instagram an exciting advertisement with the sale’s details.